 This post may contain affiliate links.
 Read my disclosure policy.

-Instant Pot Spanish Rice is the easy and flavor-packed restaurant-style side dish you’ll love to serve with all of your favorite Tex Mex meals.
+Instant Pot Spanish Rice is an easy and flavor-packed restaurant-style side dish.
+You’ll love to serve it with all of your favorite Tex Mex meals.
 And by using your pressure cooker, you get perfect fluffy results every time!
 This Mexican rice recipe is also naturally gluten free with a simple vegan option.

 Spanish Rice vs Mexican Rice

 Spanish rice is a side dish that you’ll often see served at Mexican restaurants.
 It is similar to a rice pilaf in that it is lightly toasted in oil before adding the cooking liquid.
-In the case of Spanish rice, though, it is flavored with aromatics like onion, garlic, and cumin and cooked in a mixture of broth and tomato sauce or another tomato product.
+In the case of Spanish rice, though, it is flavored with aromatics like onion, garlic, and cumin.
+Then it is cooked in a mixture of broth and tomato sauce or another tomato product.

 Whatever you call it, there is no reason you have to visit Mexico or even your favorite Mexican restaurant to enjoy this simple side dish.
 Especially when you use your Instant Pot to make it fast, easy and perfectly fluffy and flavorful!
 Once you learn how, you’ll be making it every time you serve tacos, burritos, or even just alongside grilled steak or chicken!

-Folowing the traditional method, the rice is first toasted in fat, here a mixture of oil and butter.
+Following the traditional method, the rice is first toasted in fat, here a mixture of oil and butter.
 This helps makes it nice and toasty to enhance the nuttiness of the rice.
-Then the seasonings and spices are sauteed with the rice to release all of the flavors before adding the cooking liquid, bring to a boil.
+Then the seasonings and spices are sauteed with the rice to release all of the flavors.
+After adding the cooking liquid, bring to a boil.
 Finally, reduce heat and let it simmer.

 However, instead of doing this all in a pot, we are going to use the Instant Pot.
-An electric pressure cooker makes this dish super fast.
+An electric pressure cooker makes cooking rice super fast.
 And once you’ve added the liquids and turned it on, you can walk away to prepare the rest of the meal.
 No need to babysit in order to ensure it cooks to perfection!

-In addition, it is naturally gluten free, and can easily be made vegan.
+In addition, Instant Pot Mexican rice is naturally gluten free, and can easily be made vegan.
 So it’s a perfect side dish to serve to company or even for a family that has multiple dietary needs.

 Of course, you’ll also need an Instant Pot.
 If you don’t have one, the Instant Pot Duo is a good starter option.
 It’s a 7-in-1 model, meaning it has the functions of seven different appliances.
 And its 6-quart size is what you’ll need for most used.